screscencio/lobojs/README.md

 ## Author

 Created and maintained by [@screscencio](https://github.com/screscencio)
-Original author of Lobo Continuous Tuning (OnCast, c.
+Original member of the team that put Lobo Continuous Tuning together (OnCast, c.
 2005)

 ---